rohit12crj/Study-Notes/Python/notes.md

 Non prod EC2 to stop on weekends ( Used Cron Jons ( Runs every Saturday & Monday ) in Eventbridge & lamnda functions )

-what are generators in python ?
+✅ what are generators in python ?

+✅ Generator vs iterator

-Python File handling
+✅ Python File handling

 In Python, files can be processed without loading them into memory by iterating over the file object, reading in chunks, or using generators.
 This allows streaming large files efficiently with constant memory usage.